Štrbské pleso, south bank

 Rysy is the highest mountain in the High Tatras that is accessible for individual visitors2, so there do exist cairns and markings leading to the peak (a red marking beginning at the Nad Žabím potokom junction).

-A few sections of the trail have ladders and other metal supports, but even with a thin layer of snow there exist no real obstacles from a technical point of view.
+A few sections of the trail have ladders and other metal supports, yet even with a thin layer of snow there exist no real obstacles technically.

 My tour took almost the entire day, but the reward was again an expansive view from the summit and new-made friends in the Chata pod Rysmi (“Cottage below Rysy”)3 on 2250 meters.